FunkinCrew/extension-admob/README.md

 To configure **extension-admob** for your project, follow these steps:

 1. **iOS Frameworks Installation**
-	To set up the required frameworks for iOS compilation, navigate to the directory where the library is installed and execute the following command:
+	To set up the required frameworks for iOS compilation execute the following command:
 	```bash
 	haxelib run extension-admob setup
 	```